theochem/horton/doc/user_postproc_espfit.rst

-the ESP cost function, for example, by adding constraints, restraints, transforming to bond-charge increments, fitting to several different molecules concurrently, etc. Such advanced features are not supported in ``horton-esp-fit.py`` but one is free to implement these in customized scripts that use the the ESP cost functions obtained with ``horton-esp-cost.py``.
+the ESP cost function, for example, by adding constraints, restraints, transforming to bond-charge increments, fitting to several different molecules concurrently, etc. Such advanced features are not supported in ``horton-esp-fit.py`` but you are free to implement these in customized scripts that use the the ESP cost functions obtained with ``horton-esp-cost.py``.